 Pockmarks are a kind of deep scars on our face that can cause permanent damage to our skin.
 These evident scars can be caused by acne or an infection like smallpox or chickenpox.
 Without getting timely and effective treatment for pockmarks, one can suffer from this lifelong skin problem.
 Thankfully, there are several tried-and-tested solutions that can help you get rid of pockmarks in less time.

 What Are Pockmarks?

 Pockmarks, also known as pick marks, are specific kinds of blemishes and deep scars on the face.
 Most of these scars have a prominent ice pick concave shape that forms a depression on the skin.

-Since these are deep scars, they are formed when the skin is damaged by a prominent infection like in case of infection by acne, smallpox, etc. it damages the deeper layer of the skin.
+Since these are deep scars, they are formed when the skin is damaged by a prominent infection like in case of infection by acne, chickenpox, etc. it damages the deeper layer of the skin.
 Although our skin produces collagen to heal itself, sometimes it doesn’t yield the ideal amount.
 Due to the irregularity in the collagen level, a deep scar is formed.
 Sometimes, the colour of the scar tissue is darker than the rest of the skin.

 Therefore, pockmarks can be distinguished as smallpox pockmarks, acne pockmarks, chickenpox pockmarks, etc. on the basis of their cause.
 In most of the cases, these pockmarks don’t go away naturally and can make your skin look damaged.